momentfree/node-red-contrib-process-list/README.md

 Process details are returned in output array when propery's value contains search term.
 You can specify a search term with `msg.tasksearch` input property also.
 `property` must be selected using the editor.
 Default is `name and cmdline`.
 If at least one of these 2 property's value contains search term the process will be returned in output array.
-To get info on a specific process use editor and configure a filter based on property value. example -get processes witch `name` or `cmdline` contains the search term: node.
+To get info on a specific process use editor and configure a filter based on property value.

+example: to get processes witch `name` or `cmdline` contains the search term: node.
-![Editor image](documentation/process-list-editor-1.png "Editor image") gives the output
+![Editor image](documentation/process-list-editor-1.png "Editor image")

+gives the output
 ![Editor image](documentation/process-list-flow-1.png "Flow image")

-Cascade filters are available when 2 or more nodes are join together. example - lets add second node to filter results from the first searching the `value` '/bin/dash' in the `property` path.
+Cascade filters are available when 2 or more nodes are join together.

+example: lets add second node to filter first node search results setting the `value` to '/bin/dash' and the `property` 'path'.
-![Editor image](documentation/process-list-editor-2.png "Editor image") gives the output
+![Editor image](documentation/process-list-editor-2.png "Editor image")

+gives the output
-![Editor image](documentation/process-list-flow-2.png "Flow image") Do not self join the node (using link in/out nodes) to avoid memory leaks.
+![Editor image](documentation/process-list-flow-2.png "Flow image")

+Do not self join the node (using link in/out nodes) to avoid memory leaks.

 ### Input